Modularity-in-Design of Dynamical Network Systems: Retrofit Control Approach: Analysis from Perspective of Single Designer

 is said to be a \textit{retrofit controller} if the entire feedback system in Fig.~\ref{fig:pre_sys} is internally stable for any environment $\overline{G} \in \mathcal{\overline{G}}$. \end{definition}

 The retrofit controller is defined as an add-on type subcontroller that can ensure the stability of the resultant feedback system for any possible variation of environments such that the preexisting system is stable.
-The stability of the preexisting system is based on the premise of Assumption~\ref{assentsys}\textbf{(a)}.
-Within the set of all such retrofit controllers, each subcontroller designer aims at selecting a desirable subcontroller that can improve the resultant control performance for his own local disturbance attenuation.
-Though the environment in this formulation may be regarded as model uncertainty in robust control, it is typically assumed to be ``norm-bounded" in a standard robust control setting.
-Clearly, we do not impose any explicit norm bound on the environment.
+The stability of the preexisting system is based on Assumption~\ref{assentsys}\textbf{(a)}.
+Within the set of all such retrofit controllers, each subcontroller designer aims at selecting a desirable subcontroller that can improve the resultant control performance for their local disturbance attenuation.
+Although the environment in this formulation may be regarded as model uncertainty in robust control, it is typically assumed to be ``norm-bounded" in a standard robust control setting.
+It is evident that we do not impose any explicit norm bound on the environment.
 In this sense, the retrofit control problem is different from standard robust control problems.